JabbaghYounes/CITY3114-2/README.md

-# SVM Classifier — Breast Cancer Wisconsin
+# SVM Classifier

-CITY3114 Machine Learning and Algorithms — Assignment 2

 A Support Vector Machine (SVM) classifier built from scratch in C++ using the SMO (Sequential Minimal Optimization) algorithm.
-No external libraries — all components implemented manually.
+No external libraries and all components implemented manually.

 ## Features